Philadelphia Car Accident Lawyer

 Do’s and Don’ts After an Auto Accident

 The moments after an accident are hectic and confusing.
 You are confused and probably in pain.
 It is easy to make mistakes, both through action and inaction.
-The following tips will ensure you don’t make a mistake you can’t recover from.
+The following tips from a Philly Attorney will ensure you don’t make a mistake you can’t recover from.

 Don’t Leave the Scene of the Auto Accident